Tailored insurance plans just for you

 Some policies may exclude coverage for pre-existing conditions, while others may offer coverage for certain conditions.
 It's essential to review policy details regarding pre-existing conditions.

-After reaching the Excess, individuals might still have to cover a portion of
+After reaching the Excess, individuals might still have to cover a portion of their diagnostic expenses if the plan imposes a financial cap on outpatient cover.

 Many plans cover preventive care like vaccinations, screenings, and check-ups at no extra cost.